Abortion Laws in Myanmar

 Is abortion legal in Myanmar?

-Abortion in Myanmar is highly restricted and permitted only to save the life of the woman.
-Imprisonment of up to 3 years and/or a fine will be subjected against any individual who performs an abortion, including women who induce their own abortion and any doctor who performs an abortion risks losing his/her license.
-The laws that discuss abortion in Myanmar are articles 312-316 of the Myanmar Penal Code.
-The laws pertaining to abortion were established under the 1860 Burma Penal Code, and have remained unchanged.
+However, imprisonment of up to 3 years and/or a ﬁne will be subjected against any individual who performs an abortion, including women who induce their own abortion and any doctor who performs an abortion risks losing his/her license.2

-What are the different Post Abortion Care services available in Myanmar?
+What are the different abortion services available in Myanmar?

 - Manual Vacuum Aspiration (MVA)

-Where can I go for Post Abortion Care services in Myanmar?
+Where can I go for legal abortion services in Myanmar?

-While abortion is generally illegal, the Ministry of Health of Myanmar issued a Post Abortion Care Reference Manual in 2015 discussing the necessary steps in order to provide a quality post abortion care.
-Post abortion care services can be provided at primary and secondary health care centers and facilities.
+The Ministry of Health of Myanmar issued a Post Abortion Care Reference Manual in 2015 discussing the necessary steps in order to provide a quality post abortion care.
+Post abortion care services can be provided at primary and secondary health care Centres and facilities.5

 Who can I contact for additional abortion information and support in Myanmar?